-Before you head off with the family to your local fireworks show, it’s worth noting that the booming aerial displays we enjoy today originated in Italy.
+Before you head off with the family to your local fireworks show (if it hasn’t been canceled, that is), it’s worth noting that the booming aerial displays we enjoy today originated in Italy.

-In the 1830s, Italians combined various metals and explosives to create vibrant and colorful fireworks.
+In the 1830s, Italians combined various metals and explosives to create bursting, colorful fireworks.

 National Geographic reports:

-Fireworks initially made their way to the US in the late 1800s during the Great Migration as millions of Italian immigrants poured into Ellis Island.
+The family-made fireworks hit U.S. shores in the late 1800s during the Great Arrival, as millions of Italian immigrants poured into Ellis Island.

-For the full history on how fireworks came to America, click here.
+For the full history on fireworks, including their Chinese origins, click here.